Story Ideas

 Harvest Season

 The South Shore is home to numerous Agritourism opportunities.
 Harvest season is the time to visit County Line Orchard, the closest U-pick apple orchard to Chicago.
 County Line opens in September and closes at the end of October.
 The orchard also features special Halloween events and hay rides as well as a pumpkin patch and a corn maze.
-Buckley Homestead, a living history farm, in Lowell also features a corn maze, hiking trails and guided tours.
-Located in Newton County, Fair Oaks Farms, offers young and old a place to learn about modern dairy farming.
-Tours are available and new to the farm is the Birthing Barn where you can watch a baby calf be born.
+Buckley Homestead, a living history farm in Lowell features hiking trails, a corn maze and guided tours.
+Located in Newton County, Fair Oaks Farms, offers young and old a place to learn about modern dairy farming, including the Birthing Barn where you can watch a baby calf be born.
+Tours are available.
 Visit the cheese shop and creamery for award winning cheeses, gifts and homemade ice cream.

 Festivals

-Nationally known festival, Pierogi Fest; Indiana's oldest Labor Day Parade and Gary's South Shore Air Show are among the year-round celebrations.
+Nationally-known Pierogi Fest®, Valparaiso's Popcorn Festival and Indiana's oldest Labor Day Parade in Lowell are among the year-round celebrations.